MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-v14-v15-compatibility.md

 You can upgrade [!INCLUDE[prod short](../developer/includes/prodshort.md)] Spring 2019 (version 14) directly to 2019 release wave 2 (version 15) or to 2020 release wave 1 (version 16).
 And, of course, you can upgrade 2019 release wave 2 directly to 2020 release wave 1 (version 16).
 For an overview of the supported paths, see [Supported Upgrade Paths](upgrade-paths.md).

 However, minor updates are regularly made available for each major release, like 14.1 or 15.2.
-When upgrading, it's important you target an update version is compatible with your current version.
+When upgrading, it's important to target an update version that's compatible with your current version.

 ## Version 14 compatibility